Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Propagation of the FC pulse pair in the optically thick medium

 As the pulses propagate in the medium, energy is transferred from $\Omega_2$ (which couples the transition where the atoms are prepared) to $\Omega_1$.
 Since $\Omega_a$ is one order of magnitude weaker than $\Omega_s$, even after propagation length of many times $\xi_0$ (c.f.~\ref{fig:Rabi}), the distortion is small.
-In this sense it can be stated that the FC pulse pair propagates quasi-transparently and that it can prepare a well-defined coherent superposition of the ground states in an extended medium of great optical depth.
+In this sense it can be stated that the FC pulse pair propagates quasi-transparently and that it can prepare a well-defined coherent superposition of the ground states in an extended medium of relatively large optical depth (see Fig.~\ref{fig:pulses}).